 The Corporation has entered into employment agreements with certain of its NEOs, namely John Wilton and Derek Iwanaka, which contain terms relating to duties, salaries, compensation, benefits, termination, change of control and severance.
 The benefits provided to the Corporation's NEOs are standard benefits, as provided to all of its employees, which include life insurance, short and long-term disability insurance, health and medical insurance programs and plans.
-The Corporation has also entered into a consulting agreements with Kristen Reinertson and Nicholas Furber, which contains terms relating to duties and compensation.
+The Corporation has also entered into consulting agreements with Nicholas Furber and Kristen Reinertson, which contains terms relating to duties and compensation.
 The following sets out further details for the respective NEO relating to their agreement with the Corporation with respect to other terms of their contract: